-3 Steps to Start to Live in the Moment
+3 Steps to Start Living in the Moment

 1. Overcome Worrying

-In order to overcome worrying, we need to do two things:
+In order to overcome worrying, you need to do two things:

 When you calm your mind, you are able to see more clearly.

 The reason some problems seem so daunting is that our mind is racing so fast that we cannot see things as they truly are.
 Then, we make up a bunch of possible scenarios in our mind, most of which are unlikely to come true.

 In addition to seeing more clearly, a calm mind will help us think more realistically.
 Unrealistic thinking is fueled by confusion and uncontrolled emotions.
 Calming your mind will reduce confusion and calm your emotions, allowing you to live in the present.

 Focus on Solutions Instead of Problems

 Some people tend to be more solution-oriented, and others more problem-oriented.
 Some of the factors that may determine this are gender, upbringing, and education.

 People with more education tend to be problem-solvers.
 That is what their years of education train them to do.
 In addition, their jobs probably reinforce this way of thinking.

 If you’re not problem-solving oriented, don’t worry.
 You can train yourself to worry less.
 We’ll discuss that soon.

 2. Identify Obstacles to Living in the Moment

 In today’s busy world, it can be a challenge to live in the moment.
 The reasons revolve around how our mind works, as well as outside influences.

 Many busy people have a racing mind that never seems to slow down.
 Their mind gets so agitated from too much sensory stimulation.

 You see, anything that stimulates any of our five senses will trigger a thought, and that thought leads to another, and then another, and so on.

 If you have a busy life, all your activities will overstimulate your mind and make it seemingly impossible to slow it down.

 Unpleasant Situations and a Troublesome Past